-Understanding how a floor plan takes shape, is what this home design article is all about.
+Understanding how a floor plan takes shape is key to developing a great home design.
 Before any residential floor plan is to be formulated, the groundwork must be done.
-Not to be confused with site planning, the groundwork here pertains to the prep work that is required long before any sketches or drawings are first attempted.
-The designer must consider the architectural style, home orientation for passive solar, design aesthetics (symmetry and proportion), budget, and inhabitants are to be considered in the preparation of a new residence.
+The groundwork here pertains to the prep work that is required long before any sketches or drawings are first attempted.
+The designer must consider the architectural style, home orientation for passive solar, design aesthetics (symmetry and proportion), budget, and inhabitants when they prepare to design a new residence.
 Establishing these principles are essential to home design and planning.
 The designer can move ahead with the actual design process once the aforementioned are addressed.

 Divide the Design into Zones

 Dividing a building into functional areas will vary depending on the type of building you are designing.
 The area planning of a residence will generally involve three major zones.
 These zones include the living area, service area, and sleeping area.
 Within these areas you will subdivide into specific rooms unique to each zone.
 This enables the designer to piece the house together to create a full picture once the design is complete.
-To do this, the designer must be knowledgeable of room placement, their function, and the relationship between the spaces of the home so that the areas blend naturally.
+To do this, the designer must be knowledgeable of room placement, their function, and the relationship between the spaces of the home.
+This will help the areas blend together naturally.
 This in turn helps to create a free-flowing house plan traffic pattern within the entire design.

 Spaces Associated with Each Zone